Maddimax/conan-skia/README.md

 ## Supported OS

 Currenly this package works for and provides packages for iOS and macOS.
-Pull Requests for other platforms are very welcome.
+Pull Requests for other platforms are very welcome ( see [Issues Tracker](https://github.com/Maddimax/conan-skia/issues) )

 ## Build and package